MicrosoftDocs/azure-devops-docs/docs/boards/get-started/what-is-azure-boards.md

 Azure Boards provides software development teams with the interactive and customizable tools they need to manage their software projects.
 It provides a rich set of capabilities including native support for Agile, Scrum, and Kanban processes, calendar views, configurable dashboards, and integrated reporting.
 These tools scale as your business grows.

 Quickly and easily track user stories, backlog items, task, features, and bugs associated with your project.
-Track work by adding work items based on the process and work item types available to your project.
-An example of one of the Azure Boards tools is the Kanban board as shown in the following image.
+One of the mail Azure Boards tools is the Kanban board as shown in the following image.

 :::image type="content" source="media/about-boards/intro-boards.png" alt-text="Screenshot of Azure Boards Hub Pages, Kanban Board":::

+If you're ready to start using Azure Boards, see [Sign up for free and invite others to collaborate in Azure Boards](sign-up-invite-teammates.md).
+Need more information?
+See [Reasons to use Azure Boards to plan and track your work](/why-use-azure-boards.md).

 > [!NOTE]
 > This article applies to Azure DevOps Services and Azure DevOps Server 2019 and later versions.
 Most of the information is valid for earlier on-premises versions.
 However, images show only examples for the latest version.